Erdheim–Chester disease: Treatment

+As there is no definitive cure, treatment should also focus on extending life and enhancing quality of life.
+Psychological support is important, as effective physical treatment often leads to a chronic condition, which may involve various challenges, deficits, and secondary complications.

 Prognosis

 Erdheim–Chester disease was previously associated with high mortality rates.
 However, long-term survival is now more promising.
 Recent studies have reported that some patients receiving targeted therapies showed no disease progression.
 Targeted therapies using BRAF, MEK and/or other inhibitors have been dramatically efficacious.
-In 2019, the Mayo Clinic published guidelines for the diagnosis and treatment of the disease, stressing the importance of genetic testing: "Recent insights into their genomic architecture demonstrating mitogen-activated protein kinase/extracellular signal-regulated kinase pathway mutations have now enabled potential treatment with targeted therapies in most patients."
+In 2019, the Mayo Clinic released guidelines for diagnosing and treating the disease, emphasizing the importance of genetic testing.
+Recent research findings on the disease's genomic structure, especially mutations in the mitogen-activated protein kinase/extracellular signal-regulated kinase pathway, have enabled the use of targeted therapies for most patients.

 Epidemiology

-Approximately 500 cases had been reported in the literature as of 2014.
+Approximately 1500 cases had been reported in the literature as of 2020.
 ECD affects predominantly adults, with a mean age of 53 years.
+Cases in children are very rare, with fewer than 20 reported as of 2022.
+No variations in clinical presentation, imaging, histopathology, or treatment response based on gender or race have been observed.

 History

 The first case of ECD was reported by the American pathologist William Chester in 1930, during his visit to the Austrian pathologist Jakob Erdheim in Vienna.

+ECD was previously considered an inflammatory condition.
+However, current literature supports its clonal origin, which emerged with the discovery of recurrent activating mutations in the MAPK/ERK pathway in over 90% of patients.
+This led to its inclusion in the 2016 World Health Organization classification of hematopoietic and lymphoid tumors.

 Society and culture

 The Erdheim–Chester Disease Global Alliance is a support and advocacy group with the goal of raising awareness of and promoting research into ECD.
 ECD families and patients are also supported by the Histiocytosis Association, Inc.